Managing social-related risks and impacts

-We address the social or community aspects related to our operations and projects at the business unit (BU) level.
+We address the social and community aspects of our operations and projects at the business unit (BU) level.

-We have a comprehensive governance framework that extends from the board of directors, through executive and senior management to the working levels in each BU.
+We have a comprehensive governance framework that extends from the board of directors, through executive and senior management to the staff levels in each BU.
 Read more about our sustainable development governance structure.

-By understanding the social, economic, political and environmental factors affecting stakeholders, we can identify and monitor emerging trends, manage potential impacts and reputational risks associated with our operations and add value to our communities.
+By understanding the social, economic, political and environmental factors affecting stakeholders, we can identify and monitor emerging trends, manage potential impacts and reputational risks associated with our operations and add value to the communities where we operate.

 Our stakeholder identification process is a key component of social risk assessment.
-Each business unit is responsible for identifying stakeholders to understand their perspectives and concerns.
-We consider our stakeholder relationships and priorities to identify opportunities for collaboration and potential points of conflict.
-From this we develop an engagement plan to address concerns and maintain our focus on developing mutually beneficial relationships.
+Each BU is responsible for identifying stakeholders to understand their perspectives and concerns.
+Through our ongoing relationships with stakeholders, we identify important issues as well as potential opportunities for collaboration.
+From this we develop an engagement plan to address concerns and foster mutually beneficial relationships.
 By having open dialogue, we are able to identify and address potential impacts associated with our operations.
 This is done through our integrated sustainable development (SD) risk management process where existing and planned exploration and production, and major projects are examined against the physical, social and political settings of our operations.
 Social assessments consider:

 • Impacts to communities, including human rights, rights of Indigenous Peoples, labor rights, security, public health, political and economic issues.